Q: What is a K-State eID?

 Q: Can I change my eID?

 A: Yes, anytime you want.
-There is a $50 fee for each eID change.
 When your eID is changed, your old eID becomes an alias that points to your new eID.
-This causes email sent to your old address to be forwarded to your new address.
+This causes an email sent to your old address to be forwarded to your new address.
 You will need to submit an eID change form, which is available at the IT Help Desk